zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

 </details>
 ```

 At this stage the problem will not be possible to run as we're using a standard LU solver.
 For this reason we now consider adjusting Script 2 to use an iterative solver provided by PETSc.
-We rely on the GridapPETSc satalite package to utilise PETSc.
-This provides the neccessary structures to efficently interface with the linear and nonlinear solvers provided by the PETSc library.
+We rely on the GridapPETSc satellite package to utilise PETSc.
+This provides the necessary structures to efficiently interface with the linear and nonlinear solvers provided by the PETSc library.
 To call GridapPETSc we change line 1 of Script 2 to

 ```julia
 using Gridap, GridapPETSc, SparseMatricesCSR, LevelSetTopOpt